jsbnr/nr-em2m/readme.md

 Beware of running the tool on data that has yet to settle, the task configuration allows for a buffer to be supplied.

 ## Installation and setup
-You can run the script on your own VM, in a synthetic monitor or locally on your machine (for testing)
+You can run the script on your own VM, in a synthetic monitor or locally on your machine (for testing).

 ### Synthetic Monitor Deployment
 Copy the content of [em2m.js](./em2m.js) into a New Relic API monitor.
 Set the values as required at the top of the script.
 Details on task settings can be found below.

-Set the monitor name and ID as approriate for the monitor you have set the script up in.
-You could use any ID and name you like too, this only really matters if you;re running more than one instance in an account.

-You will need to specify two API keys, one a user key api and one ingest insert key.
-These are to query and inject the data respectively.
+You will need to specify at least two API keys, these are to query and inject the data respectively.
 We recommend that you store these in the secure credential store.
+ - a user key api
+ - an ingest api key one ingest insert key.
+ - optionally: an additional user key for destination data lookup if required by your permissions and if you're sending data to a different account from where you read.

 ### Running locally mode
 You can run and test on your local machine.
 With nodejs installed run `npm install` to install dependencies.
 Then edit the file em2m.js file accordingly (adding your own API keys where approriate in the local config section and setting up your tasks manually).
-Run the sript with `node em2m.js`
+Run the script with `node em2m.js`

 ## Task configuration
 You configure tasks through the TASKS object.